Nusiq/regolith-filters/system_template/README.md

 ## The working directory during system evaluation

 During the evaluation of the `_map.py` file, or any of the files included in the system, the working directory is set to the folder of the system.
-If you import `pathlib.Path`, you can use `Path('.')` and methods like `Path.glob` to find files in the system folder.
+If you import `pathlib.Path` using plugins, you can use `Path('.')` and methods like `Path.glob` to find files in the system folder.
 This is especially useful when you want to have a system that changes based on its resources.
 For example, it can be used to generate a list of textures that are used in the